diana-moreno/portfolio/README.md

 ## Audits

-Gatsby it's great!
-It allows me to achieve those punctuations in Audits analysis:
+Gatsby rocks!
+It allowed me to achieve those punctuations in Audits analysis:

 Desktop